taskcluster/taskcluster-queue/README.md

 -----------

-To run tests you'll need a configuration file with access credentials for S3 and Azure Blob and Table Storage, as well as pulse credentials and an influx db account.
+To run tests you'll need a configuration file with access credentials for S3 and Azure Blob and Table Storage, as well as pulse credentials.
 To do this, create a local configuration file `taskcluster-queue.conf.json` in the root directory of the taskcluster-queue project, populated with your credentials like this: